upidapi/NixOs/README.md

 ## Inspiration

 Some of the people that I've ~stolen from~ been inspired by.
-There's a lot more but i tend to forget to add them.
-Check the bottom of the resources.md file for repos i typically to check for examples in.
+There's probably a lot more but I tend to forget to add them.
+Check the bottom of the [resources.md](/misc/resources.md) and my github stars for repos i typically to check for examples in.

 - [jakehamilton](https://github.com/jakehamilton/config) -
-  Config structure, modules, suites, etc
+  config structure, modules, suites, etc
 - [notashelf](https://github.com/notashelf/nyx) -
-  Config file structure, random things
+  config file structure, random things
 - [lokegustafsson](https://github.com/lokegustafsson/nixos-getting-started) -
   nix config, especially the global pining of nixpkgs
 - [ErrorNoInternet](https://github.com/ErrorNoInternet/configuration.nix) -